Animation System

 Auto Stop

-Per Modifier Connection
+Per Modifer Connection

 Play On Awake